danielemalitesta/Graph-Based-RecSys/README.md

 - Graph-based recommendation
 - Background notions on graph neural networks
 - Current directions in graph neural networks for recommendation

+### Previous iterations of the lecture

+- Guest lecture as part of the course of "Machine Learning in Network Science" (held at CentraleSupélec and coordinated by Prof. Fragkiskos Malliaros)
+- Invited workshop at Cognism.com (invited by Felice Merra)

 ### My works on graph-based recommendation